Skip to main content

 If you send the invoice to your client or manually mark the invoice as sent directly from ST, before copying the invoice to QuickBooks, the invoice will show as approved in QuickBooks.
 Otherwise, you can manually approve the invoice in QuickBooks itself.

-You can record a payment in ST and the integration will update QuickBooks.
+You can record a payment in ST, and the integration will update QuickBooks.

 Did this answer your question?